shoutem/shoutem.github.io/_posts/1-1-3-InitializingExtension.md

 Title: (Restaurants)
 Version: (0.0.1)
 Description: Show the cool restaurants!

+Extension successfully initialized!
+File `extension.json` is created.
 ```

-This information will be stored in `extension.json` file.
+These informations will be stored in `extension.json` file.

 > #### Note
 > In case you can't remember the structure of some command, type: `shoutem help` or `shoutem help [command]` where you should replace '[command]' with one of the [CLI commands]({{ site.baseurl }}/docs/cli/reference)